 Although there are many benefits of running the Document Routing Agent as a Windows service, there are also limitations.
 The next section discusses an issue that affects the handling of document reports, such as checks, that require custom page margins.

 Managing documents that require custom margins

 When the Document Routing Agent runs as a Windows service, document reports, such as checks, that require custom margins can't be printed directly to network printers.
 Instead, the Document Routing Agent automatically routes those document to a target folder.
 New configuration properties in the application's Settings dialog box let you define the target location for document reports that require custom margins.
-When the Document Routing Agent runs as a desktop application, it continues to take advantage of Adobe Reader to spool the document to the shared printer device that is selected in Dynamics 365 for Operations.
+When the Document Routing Agent runs as a desktop application, it continues to take advantage of Adobe Reader to spool the document to the shared printer device that is selected in Finance and Operations.
 To handle scenarios where documents that have custom margins must be printed, we recommend that you install the Document Routing Agent in multiple locations.
 Then install the printers that will handle those documents only on the Document Routing Agents that will run in desktop application mode.
 Alternatively, use a post-execution process to pick up the files in the target directory and direct them as appropriate.

 Installing the latest build

 The enhancements to the Document Routing Agent are available as part of the Dynamics AX platform update 2 (August 2016) release.
 Just download the application to the host machine to replace the previous version of the client.
 Follow these steps to maintain the existing Document Routing Agent configuration settings.